neuralguy/smoke_simulation/README.md

 # smoke_simulation
-just a smoke simulation with pygame for use type this commands in terminal:
+just a smoke simulation with pygame. for use type this commands in terminal:
 1. git clone https://github.com/neuralguy/smoke_simulation.git
 2. cd smoke_simulation